ibm-cloud-docs/appid/manageidp.md

     </tr>
     <tr>
       <td>[Anonymous](/docs/services/appid?topic=appid-anonymous)</td>
       <td>Anonymous tokens are assigned to users the moment they begin interacting with your app.
-When a user signs in, the information in the anonymous token is then transferred to the token associated with the user.
-Expiration is set in days and can be any value between 1 and 90.</td>
+When a user signs in, the information in the anonymous token is then transferred to the token associated with the user.</td>
       <td>Days</td>
       <td>30</td>
       <td>Any value between 1 and 90</td>